strapi/strapi/docs/3.x.x/guides/email.md

 By default Strapi provides a local email system.
 You might want to send email with a third party.

-Check all community providers available on npmjs.org - [Providers list](https://www.npmjs.com/search?q=strapi-provider-email-)
+You can check all the available providers developed by the community on npmjs.org - [Providers list](https://www.npmjs.com/search?q=strapi-provider-email-)

 To install a new provider run: